 - ITS is working to allow for remote/personal installation of certain academic software where feasible, but we may not be able to fulfill every request due to licensing, access or resource restrictions.
 The main focus is on software that impacts the majority of the University community, rather than those that are unique to a single or small subset of users/classes.

 Please make your best effort to personally troubleshoot issues and use the resources ITS has made available, like our Working, Teaching & Learning Remotely webpage and the ITS Electronic Service Catalog and Knowledge Base, to search for answers before contacting ITS.
-If you are still in need of assistance, please contact the ITS service desk and we will do our best to address those within our power.
+If you are still in need of assistance, please contact the ITS service desk.